wlach/wrla.ch/_src/About.md

 # About

 Hi!
 My name is William Lachance, though most people just call me "Will".

-I'm a thirtysomething developer of software in Toronto, Ontario, Canada currently working for [Mozilla] in the [Engineering Productivity] group.
+I'm an (early, as of this writing) fortysomething developer of software in Toronto, Ontario, Canada currently working for [Mozilla] in the [Data Engineering] group (formerly in the now-defunct [Engineering Productivity] organization).

-I have an interest in machine learning and artificial intelligence, and try to find useful ways of applying research in these areas to problems faced by my employer.
-I am currently trying to figure out how to better identify and resolve performance regressions in the Firefox family of products.
+I've worked on a bunch of things over the course of my career here (big themes have been automation, browser performance, and stability), but a chief unifying principle is me trying to help people understand the world around them.
+I try to help people think critically about data and build both backend and frontend systems that help them do this.

 This blog is mostly work related, but occasionally I talk about other things.